qingzhanggithub/qingzhanggithub.github.io/_posts/2016-02-01-ML-with-spark.markdown

 date:   2016-02-03
 categories: machinelearning
 ---
-I am going to demo how to use spark to train a classifier from scratch.
+I've been using spark for machine learning recently and pleasantly found it could simplify a lot of routines.
+Here I am going to train a classifier from scratch.
 The input training file is a tsv with the first column as class label.
 You can easily convert your tsv file into `LabeledPoint`, which is one of the data formats that spark MLlib use.

 Data Preprocessing
 =========